 Less effort, no risk: On time reports by CERTIFY

-Compliance with all deadlines and accurate reporting of the quantities towards national authorities and take-back schemes is a demanding and time-consuming task.
-CERTIFY is your reliable and competent partner who ensures that everything runs in accordance with the law as well as on time.
-Don’t hesitate contacting us and convince yourself of our affordable, professional service and our experience!
+Compliance with all deadlines and the factually correct reporting of quantities to LUCID, stiftung ear and the disposal systems such as dual systems is demanding.
+A deadline may be missed or a report is omitted due to unawareness.
+CERTIFY is your reliable and competent partner who ensures that everything is done in compliance with the law and on time.
+Simply contact us without obligation and convince yourself of our favorable, professional service and our experience!